itsspedram/Dudefinder/README.md

 ---

-## 🫡 License

-MIT – Built with ❤️ by Pedram and lots of console logs
+with ❤️ by Pedram and lots of console logs